xd-art/Briefer-v02/.qoder/repowiki/en/content/UI Components/Card Component.md

 - [RichTextDisplay.js](file://src/components/RichTextDisplay.js#L1-L51)

 ## Conclusion
 The Card component serves as a focused, secure, and interactive container for article sections.
 It integrates seamlessly with RichTextDisplay for safe rendering, with CardEditor for editing and AI refinement, and with ArticleEditorApp for orchestration.
 By leveraging React.memo and careful event handling, it balances usability with performance.
 The ai-link specification enables contextual content generation, while the documented accessibility guidelines help ensure inclusive interactions.
+The addition of the dedicated Edit button provides users with a more intuitive way to initiate editing while maintaining backward compatibility with the existing edit-link functionality.